About the Sacroiliac (SI) Joint

-Because many of the symptoms of sacroiliac joint dysfunction and/or inflammation mimic symptoms of low back pain, such as pain in your low back and legs, it may not initially be correctly diagnosed.
+Many of the symptoms of sacroiliac joint dysfunction and/or inflammation mimic symptoms of low back pain, such as pain in your low back and legs, so it may not initially be correctly diagnosed.
 A trained and experienced physician is your best resource for correctly identifying the root cause(s) of low back pain and discomfort.

 It has been reported that up to 30% of all chronic low back pain is due to SI joint dysfunction.1,2 However, patients with SI joint dysfunction may not be correctly diagnosed, leading to unnecessary treatment such as lumbar spine surgery.
 Additionally, the sacroiliac joint is the most likely source of low back pain after lumbar fusion.3

-To learn more, please complete the appointment request box or call 509-344-2663 to schedule an appointment with one of our specialty-trained spine doctors.
+To learn more, please request an appointment online or call 509-344-2663 to schedule an appointment with one of our specialty-trained spine doctors.

 1 Simopoulos TT et al. (2012) A systematic Evaluation of Prevalence and Diagnostic Accuracy of Sacroiliac Joint Interventions.
 Pain Physician; 15:E305-E344